BenC0/work-from-anywhere-lie-detector/README.md

 * Form should be compatible with Hubspot - _Can we set this up as a module?_

 ## TODO
-1. Remove duplicate progress bars
-2. Investigate possibility of removing duplicate lie detector images
+1. Complete restructure
-3. Implement lie detector
+2. Properly Implement lie detector
-4. Results Page
+3. Results Page

 ## Content.json
 The `src/_data/content.json` file contains all the content for the website.